 Harvesting of Arabidopsis leaves

--Arabidopsis plants are pregrown for 3 to 4 weeks, in large cases (for a total surface of 0.5 to 1 m2) by sowing 30 mg of seeds in each case.
+-Arabidopsis plants are pregrown for 5 weeks, in large plastic pans (for a total surface of 0.5 to 1 m2) by sowing 30 mg of seeds in each pan.
 Do not start from too old plants!
 Starting from young leaves is the best compromise to combine yield, purity, and integrity of the purified organelles.
 It is also important to store plants overnight in a dark and cold room (4°C) prior to the experiment, to reduce the amount of starch and chloroplast breakage!

 -When starting the experiment, pre-weigh a beaker and then place it on ice before starting harvesting of leaf material.

 -Then, harvest Arabidopsis leaves by avoiding soil (compost).
 Reweigh the beaker and record the tissue weight.
-400 to 500 g of leaf material are expected from the initial four cases.
+400 to 500 g of leaf material are expected from the initial four pans.

 -Homogenize leaves with 2 L of grinding buffer (do not forget to add BSA before use) three times/2 s each time, in a Waring blender at high speed.
 Note that this blending process must be limited to few seconds, since longer blending strongly affects the yield of the purification!